opentargets-archive/roadmap/README.md

 Once you have done this, please await review and some consensus building from the Open Targets team or directly on github from other users.

 # It's a good suggestion.
-Can we put in the roadmap?
+How do I physically put it in the roadmap?
-This piece is intended for the OpenTargets dev team and any code contributors.
+*This piece is intended for the OpenTargets dev team or any code contributors.*

+To put a new feature on the roadmap, you can either:
+- create an issue
+- create a new markdown `.md` file in [design-proposals](https://github.com/opentargets/features/tree/master/design-proposals) and use it to create a pull-request (with a new branch).
+This markdown file should sketch out i) what is it, ii) why it would be good to have and iii) what it would look like.

+Both approaches work out since PR and Issues have very similar status in github.
+A PR has the added advantage that the team can comment line-by-line on your design proposal and other documentation.

-- Create a new issue, using the [feature template](https://github.com/opentargets/features/blob/master/FEATURE_TEMPLATE.md)
+- The first comment on the issue/PR must be the [feature template](https://github.com/opentargets/features/blob/master/FEATURE_TEMPLATE.md)
 - Follow the guidelines in the template
 - Then head to the [roadmap](https://github.com/orgs/opentargets/projects/3) and move it to the backlog (at least).
 - At our monthly planning meeting we will decide if it can be moved from the backlog to another column.